Jessica Thaxton, Ph.D, MsCR

 Dr. Leddy is an Associate Professor of Orthopaedics at Medical University of South Carolina and serves as Chair of the MUSC Department of Orthopaedics and Physical Medicine.
 Dr. Leddy received his BS from Emory University in Biological Sciences in 1999 and his MD from University of Florida School of Medicine in 2003.
 He then returned to Emory University Department of Orthopaedics for an internship, his residency, and fellowship.
 His clinical interests include bone cancers, orthopaedic oncology, sarcomas, and total joint reconstruction.
 Dr. Leddy plays an integral role in the Thaxton Lab by bringing clinical relevance to our research.
 Dr. Leddy recently won a grant that focuses on negative pressure wound healing in sarcoma patients.

 Katie graduated from Clemson University in 2012 with a BA in Biological Sciences with a minor in Psychology.
 Katie’s interest in cancer biology led her to the Medical University of South Carolina after graduation to pursue a career in molecular cancer research, whereafter she transitioned into cancer immunology research.
 She holds a special interest in the patient psychological response to cancer and how the immune system can regulate this response.
 Katie serves as lab manager for the Thaxton Lab while pursuing her Masters in Public Health with a concentration in health behavior at the Medical University of South Carolina.
-She hopes to pursue a career in global cancer health upon graduation.
+Upon graduation, she hopes to pursue a career in global health.

 sophia traven, md